John M. Washington

-John MacRae Washington (died 1853) was a United States artillery officer who became military governor of New Mexico shortly after the end of the Mexican–American War of 1846–1848.
+John MacRae Washington (c.
+1797 - December 24, 1853) was an American artillery officer who became military governor of New Mexico shortly after the end of the Mexican–American War of 1846–1848.

 Early career

 John M. Washington was born in Virginia, and was a remote relative of President George Washington.
 He graduated from West Point in 1817, and fought in Florida against the Seminole and Creek people.
-He served with distinction in the Mexican–American War of 1846–1848 under Brigadier General John E. Wool, being promoted to Major and brevet Lieutenant Colonel following the Battle of Buena Vista.
+He served with distinction in the Mexican–American War of 1846–1848 under Brigadier General John E. Wool, being promoted to major and brevet lieutenant colonel following the Battle of Buena Vista.
 He reached Santa Fe on 10 October 1848 with four dragoon companies.
 The next day he assumed office as governor, combining the civil and military roles.